Alex Diego: Coaching career

 He went back to his youth team and coached the Pumas UNAM Under-15 team for 2 years.
 After a promising track record with the youth teams, he took control of the Pumas Morelos squad in the Mexican Segunda Division.
-Moving up again, Diego made his way into the Liga Ascenso MX to manage his recently former club, Alebrijes de Oaxaca.
+Moving up again, Diego made his way into the Ascenso MX to manage his recently former club, Alebrijes de Oaxaca.